Reading the Forest Landscape

 Meeting Place: Glacier Institute Field Camp.

-Day 2: We’ll spend the day on the eastern slope of Glacier.
+Day 2: We will spend the day on the eastern slope of Glacier.
 After exploring extensive aspen groves along the foothills we’ll gradually hike into the subalpine forest zone and upper limits of treeline where trees grow crooked and often hug the ground instead of growing upright.
-Along the way, we’ll read the stories recorded on bark by animals using claws, teeth, antlers and other “writing implements.”
+Along the way, we will read the stories recorded on bark by animals using claws, teeth, antlers and other “writing implements.”

 Food: The following meals are included: lunch on Day 1 through lunch on Day 2.